chibisov/drf-extensions/README.md

 ## Requirements

-* Tested for python 3.4, 3.5 and 3.6 versions
+* Tested for python 3.4, 3.5, 3.6 and 3.7 versions
-* Tested for releases of Django Rest Framework latest versions
+* Tested for releases of Django Rest Framework 3.9
-* Tested for Django from 1.11 to 2.0 versions
+* Tested for Django from 1.11 to 2.1 versions
+* Tested for django-filter 2.0.0

 ## Installation: